ericmedvet/jnb/src/main/resources/README.md

     <version>${project.version}</version>
 </dependency>
 ```
-where `VERSION` has to be replaced with the current version.

 If your Java project uses modules, you will **need** to modify your `module-info.java` by **requiring** the jnp core module and by **opening** every package you need to annotate the jnb core module (this is required because jnb uses reflection).
 Example: